 Dirtbags are sold in packs of four and also include one replacement pre-motor filter and one post-motor filter, as seen here.
 A multi-pack replenishment kit is also available.

 The Miele Classic C1 isn't too difficult to store.
-It's pretty compact, and it does come with a VarioClip attachment that lets you store the tools and brushes directly on top of the hose connection point, though unlike the SEBO Airbelt D4, it doesn't have a built-in storage compartment for its tools.
+It's pretty compact and comes with a VarioClip attachment that lets you store the tools and brushes directly on top of the hose connection point.
+However, unlike the SEBO Airbelt D4 Premium, it doesn't have a built-in storage compartment for its tools.
 The vacuum head can also clip onto the vacuum, which can help you save more space.
-There's a button for automatically retracting the cable too.
+There's a button for automatically retracting the cable, too.

 The Miele Classic C1 uses reasonably spacious dirtbags.
 While Miele advertises this compartment to hold 4.5L, we measured quite a bit less.
 That said, it still holds quite a bit of debris.
 There's also a physical indicator on the vacuum's body to know when the dirt compartment is full.
 If you want a canister vacuum with a much bigger dirt compartment, check out the NaceCare HVR 200 Henry.

-Unlike the Eureka Mighty Mite, the Miele Classic C1 PowerLine Pure Suction comes with a soft brush for cleaning delicate surfaces.
+Unlike the Eureka Mighty Mite, the Miele Classic C1 PowerLine Pure Suction has a soft brush for cleaning delicate surfaces.
 It also comes with crevice and upholstery tools that you can attach to the VarioClip attachment on the hose when not in use.

 The Miele Classic C1 has great suction force at its floorhead.
-Its 1200 W motor is the same as the one found in the pricier Miele Complete C3.
-It's quite powerful, especially at its highest power setting, enabling it to suck up debris in cracks and crevices, and material embedded in carpet fibers.
+Its 1200 W motor is the same as the one found in the pricier Miele Complete C3 Alize.
+It's quite powerful, especially at its highest power setting, enabling it to suck up debris in cracks and crevices and material embedded in carpet fibers.

 The Miele Classic C1 is pretty quiet.
 It makes less noise than many other cheaper vacuums, including upright models from more mainstream manufacturers like the Kenmore Intuition Bagged.
-Still, motor noise isn't quite as well-insulated as the Miele Complete C3.
+Still, motor noise isn't quite as well-insulated as the Miele Complete C3 Alize.

 The Miele Classic C1 has great overall maneuverability.
 Its wheel moves very smoothly, which helps you to get around the room.
 However, the power cable is short, meaning you may need to change plug-ins to reach different places in a large room.
 You can easily clean furniture with the tools located on the vacuum hose.
-It can also vacuum around electrical cords, but even on low settings, it catches on rug tassels.
+It can also vacuum around electrical cords, but it catches on rug tassels even on low settings.
 You can clean under couches and low tables with the extendable wand, but the vacuum head can fall onto the storage clip found on the wand and cause it to not lay completely flat on the floor.

-The Miele Classic C1 is very effective when it comes to sealing in fine allergens, thanks to its three-stage filtration system.
+The Miele Classic C1 is very effective at sealing in fine allergens, thanks to its three-stage filtration system.
 That said, the entry-level Pure Suction variant doesn't come with a HEPA-rated post-motor filter, so you're better off buying one separately or springing for a variant of the C1, which comes bundled with this kind of filter if you suffer from extremely serious allergies.